 At this event, delegates can expect to:

-- Discuss the ‘whole housing approach’ to domestic abuse – from best practice to culture change across the housing sector
+- Discuss the ‘whole health approach’ to domestic abuse – from best practice to culture change across the mental health and domestic abuse sectors.

 Confirmed speakers include: